-Best places to go in Montréal for an authentic bowl of ramen
+Places to go in Montréal for an authentic bowl of ramen

-In recent years, Montreal has been blessed with a blossoming ramen scene that has proliferated from non-existent to having places that specialize in regional Japanese specialties.
-If you’ve never had ramen before, it’s a humble dish of fresh wheat noodles swimming in a broth (that has most likely been simmering for hours) topped with meats and vegetables.
+In recent years, Montréal has been blessed with a blossoming ramen scene that has proliferated from non-existent to having places that specialize in regional Japanese specialties.
+If you’ve never had ramen before, it’s a humble dish of fresh wheat noodles swimming in a broth (that has most likely been simmering for hours) topped with meat and vegetables.
 This quintessential Japanese comfort food has been growing in popularity as more and more noodle shops and ramen houses pop up around town.
-Here are the some of the best places to go for an authentic bowl of ramen.
+Here are some of the best places to go for an authentic bowl of ramen.

 Schlouppe Bistrot Nakamichi

-A newcomer on The Main, Tsukuyomi specializes in a the classic tonkotsu ramen - thick luscious pork-bone broth topped with your choice of pork or chicken.
+A newcomer on the Main, Tsukuyomi specializes in a the classic tonkotsu ramen - thick luscious pork-bone broth topped with your choice of pork or chicken.
 Vegan broth available as well.

 Jason Lee, blogger

 Jason is a food eater and picture taker.
 As the blogger behind Shut Up and Eat, he covers everything food, from recipes to reviews.
 Jason has vowed that he will not stop until he has officially eaten his way across Montréal.
 It’s a big claim, and it’s one he’s making.